hodovani/development-checklists/README.md

 # Checklists

 These checklists are guidelines and do not cover all the different aspects of the software development life cycle.
-Feel free to adapt the checklists to you own needs.
+Feel free to adapt the checklists to your own needs.

 ## DevelopmentChecklist